-However, there’s no one-size-fits-all coding language.
+However, there's no one-size-fits-all coding language.
 Each one is developed according to the unique features of the tool for which it will be used.
 Since technological tools exist in a huge variety of forms, there are more than 10 programming languages.
-In fact, there are hundreds of coding languages to address their individual needs.
+In fact, there are hundreds of coding languages.

 Obviously, it would be nearly impossible to master each one.
 The trick, then, is knowing what coding language to learn to maximize employment opportunities and gain a general understanding of how best to utilize up-and-coming tools.
 To find the best coding languages to learn, you should first consider your options.

 Front-end coding is as common as it is indispensable.
 It defines how an application, website, or program looks and feels to the user.
 All the small factors that make a tool appealing to the eye and easy to navigate are put together by front-end coders.

 The most widespread types of front-end coding include:

 Responsible for keeping track of a user’s location, playing videos, and presenting graphics (to name a few functions), this code is one fo the most basic languages available.
 Thanks to its omnipresence throughout the Internet, any browser that can read this kind of code should ensure that a website works perfectly.
 Even those who know next to nothing about coding have usually seen HTML5; it consists mostly of words, numbers, and symbols sandwiched by <and>.

 This code is best known for maintaining the layout of web pages and shortening load times.
 It excels at its purpose by requiring less actual coding than, say, HTML.
 Want to mess around with a website’s color, page width, or border?
 This is the language to use when doing it.